20 E-Commerce Growth Hacking Tactics To Try Right Now

 9. The Personalized Homepage

 As shoppers become more tech savvy, their shopping experience expectations have increased.
-They know what technology is capable of today, so they want more than just an online store — they want sellers to curate a shopping that’s individualized to their needs.
+They know what technology is capable of today, so they want more than just an online store — they want sellers to curate a shopping experience that’s individualized to their needs.

 Personalizing your online store’s homepage is a great way to provide buyers that specialized shopping experience.
-Tracking user behavior, your online store’s content can be specifically geared to each customer, For example, you can set up your homepage to promote a product that a buyer was viewing, but didn’t purchase during their last visit.
+Tracking user behavior, your online store’s content can be specifically geared to each customer.
+For example, you can set up your homepage to promote a product that a buyer was viewing, but didn’t purchase during their last visit.
 Showing buyers exactly what they’re interested in, your homepage will drive customers to make purchases.

 To tackle this technical growth hack, we’ve got a few strategies:

 - Use a tool to build out a personalized online store.
-Software like Evergage or Bunting build out your personalization campaigns on your site without any coding skills.

 With a personalized homepage, you can target your online store visitors and bump up your conversion rates.